 4. Logo

 Undoubtedly, your brand’s logo is one of the most important things customers will remember you by.
-And using the wrong logo for branding can give out the wrong message to your customers without you even realising it.
+Inappropriate logo usage in branding can unintentionally convey a negative message to your customers.

 Many brands don’t realise that opting for a clean, uncluttered logo with a clear message can be more powerful than using a messy or clumsy logo.
 While these logos may look appealing at first and may even seem unique to you, they can be harder to retain in a customer’s mind.

 Ideally, you should follow the industry guidelines and standards when creating a logo for your brand.
-However, it is completely fine if you choose not to, but make sure that you know the tone and message.
+However, it is completely fine if you choose not to but make sure you know the tone and message.

-It is also vital to design secondary logos for a brand — something that is a simpler version of the original.
+It is pivotal to design secondary logos to develop a complete visual brand identity — a simpler version of the original.
 Mostly, this is done to make the logo acceptable, appealing and compatible with smaller formats that you may use on a website or a business card.

 6. Website